eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 This requires an eventbus, which can be either an external application, like Apache Kafak, or an internal software component, like Project Reactor's Sinks, an event store, in this case PostgreSQL with append-only tables, and an outbox, which guarantees that only persisted events are emitted to the eventbus.
 As eventbus a Project Reactor implementation was chosen, since no external service is required.

+The append-only tables are then used to create the permission request, called the aggregate, from these events.
+The aggregate has one ID, which groups all events related to the aggregate, in this case, the ID is the permission ID.
+A view is created that uses PostgreSQL window functions, which parititions the event table accoding to the permission ID.
+The view then aggregates each column of the event table to one single row, which creates the permission request.

 ### Consequences

 Positive consequences: